 According to a survey “COVID-19 and e-commerce” conducted by the United Nations Conference on Trade and Development (UNCTAD), the COVID-19 pandemic has forever changed online shopping behaviours.
 According to the UNCTAD, the survey was conducted among 3,700 consumers in nine emerging and developed economies of Brazil, China, Germany, Italy, the Republic of Korea, Russian Federation, South Africa, Switzerland and Turkey.
+You can check this out for order fulfillment and other e-commerce related issues.

 Following the pandemic, more than half of the survey’s respondents now shop online more frequently and rely on the internet more for news, health-related information and digital entertainment.